Clarifai/old-docs/getting-started/authentication/secure-hosting.md

 ## How Your Image is Retrieved

-The image serving service will read image from S3, via S3 API, other than S3 web URLs.
+The image serving service will read your image from S3, via the S3 API.
+S3 web URLs are not used.

 You can fetch images via the image serving service, only with a proper authorized token issued upon a successful login.